-E Professional values and ethics
+E Professional values, ethics and social responsibility

 - 1. Ethical theories - 2.
 Different approaches to ethics and social responsibility - 3.
 Professions and the public interest - 4.
 Professional practice and codes of ethics - 5.
-Conflicts of interest and the consequences of unethical behaviour - 6.
-Ethical characteristics of professionalism
+Conflicts of interest and the consequences of unethical behaviour

-7. Social and environmental issues in the conduct of business and of ethical behaviour
+- 6. Ethical characteristics of professionalism - 7.
+Social and environmental issues in the conduct of business and of ethical behaviour